Thomas Birch (artist)

-Thomas Birch (1779 – January 3, 1851), was an English-born American portrait and marine painter.
+Thomas Birch (1779 – January 3, 1851) was an English-born American portrait and marine painter.

 Biography

-Birch was born in Wawickshire, England.
-He came to the U. S. in 1794, and assisted his artist father, William Birch, in preparing a 29-plate collection of engravings:Birch's Views of Philadelphia (1800).
+Birch was born in Warwickshire, England.
+He came to the U.S. in 1794, and assisted his artist father, William Birch, in preparing a 29-plate collection of engravings: Birch's Views of Philadelphia (1800).
 Subscribers to the series included President John Adams and Vice President Thomas Jefferson.
 This sold well and went into multiple editions, inspiring similar collected views of New York City, and of suburban estates surrounding Philadelphia and Baltimore.
 The son's first major painting appears to have been a view of Philadelphia from the Treaty Elm in Kensington, which was also engraved and published in 1804.
-He painted portraits until about 1807, when he took up marine-painting.
+He painted portraits until about 1807, when he took up marine-painting, which characterized the main body of his work as a painter.
 Some of his most famous works depict naval battles of the War of 1812.

-"Birch was the first American ship portraitist, and his paintings were copied by countless artists and craftsmen in America and Europe."
+According to curator Stephanie A. Munsing: "Birch was the first American ship portraitist, and his paintings were copied by countless artists and craftsmen in America and Europe."
+Historian David S. Lovejoy said he was "outstanding among the marine painters" of his time.
+Contemporary critic William Dunlap similarly felt that there was no better marine painter in the U.S. at the time.
 In addition to ships, they provide valuable images of bridges, lighthouses, docksides, and harbor fortifications in the Early Republic, especially those surrounding New York City and Philadelphia.
 His paintings of suburban mansions and rural snow scenes were often turned into engravings.

 Historically, the Birches' most important work may be a circa-1801 engraving documenting the unfinished U.S. Capitol.
 Another, may be the son's painting depicting an 1812 naval battle between USS United States and HMS Macedonian, that hung in the Oval Office of U.S. President John F. Kennedy.
 It was sold at auction in 2008, setting a record price for the artist of $481,000.